dvn0813/sustainability_robotics_3D_printer/README.md

 # Note
-This page's intention is to assist in the transfer of knowledge between thesis students at the Sustainability Robotics group at EMPA working with the modified 3d printer.
-This repository was established by David Niu Bachelor Thesis Spring 2024
+The purpose of this page is to facilitate knowledge exchange among thesis students within the Sustainability Robotics group at EMPA who are working with the modified 3D printer.
+This repository was established by David Niu for his Bachelor's Thesis in Spring 2024.

-A prerequisite for the usage is the successful installation of VS code.
-Please do that before continuing.
+Before proceeding, it is essential to ensure that VS Code is successfully installed.
+Please complete this prerequisite before continuing.